Shakira: 2022–present: Las Mujeres Ya No Lloran

-In September 2024, Shakira walked off stage mid-performance at the LIV Miami nightclub, reportedly after noticing fans filming up her dress.
+On 14 July, Shakira performed several of her hits at the 2024 Copa América final, Argentina vs. Colombia match, at the Hard Rock Stadium in Miami Gardens, Florida.
+It was the first halftime show at a soccer championship game.
 On 25 September, she released the single "Soltera".
-Topping the Latin Pop Airplay chart for seven weeks and reaching number two on Latin Airplay, it tied her with Enrique Iglesias for the most number ones on the former and third-most top-tens on the latter chart.
-Shakira received three nominations at the 25th Annual Latin Grammy Awards, including Album of the Year for Las Mujeres Ya No Lloran and Song of the Year for "(Entre Paréntesis)".
-Las Mujeres Ya No Lloran was also nominated for Best Latin Pop Album at the upcoming 67th Annual Grammy Awards.
+Topping the Latin Pop Airplay chart and reaching number two on Latin Airplay, it tied her with Enrique Iglesias for the most number ones on the former chart.
+In May 2025, "Soltera" received the Favorite Latin Song award at the American Music Awards, making Shakira the most-awarded female Latin artist in the show's history.
+She received three nominations at the 25th Annual Latin Grammy Awards, including Album of the Year for Las Mujeres Ya No Lloran and Song of the Year for "(Entre Paréntesis)".
+At the 67th Annual Grammy Awards, Las Mujeres Ya No Lloran received the Grammy Award for Best Latin Pop Album.